-Merino wool is so special, its look stunning, has a amazingly soft hand feel, it naturally regulates temperature whether you are on the slopes of Austria or in the boardroom in London, its naturally odour resistant and a completely natural long lasting fibre.
+Merino wool is so special.
+It has an amazingly soft hand feel, it naturally regulates temperature whether you are on the slopes of Austria or in the boardroom in London.
+It s naturally odour resistant and a completely natural long-lasting fibre.

 And if you haven’t got some merino in your wardrobe already you are missing out